cozy/cozy-docs/src/documents/hack/getting-started/play-with-data-system.html.md

 ```
 This defines a doctype in the data system.
 The doctype is a type of document
 (yup!) and is how data are structured inside Cozy.
 You can see them as SQL
-table.
-There are already plenty of doctypes you can reuse.
+tables.
+There are already plenty of doctypes you can re-use.
 They are
 self-documented in the applications code.
 Now let's play with the data.

 ### Adding and removing a bookmark